YunoHost-Apps/minidlna_ynh/app_minidlna.md

 Minidlna is sharing the folder /home/yunohost.multimedia/share, which is common to each user in /home/$USER/Multimedia/Share.
 [More information about multimedia files here.](https://github.com/YunoHost-Apps/yunohost.multimedia)

-If [transmission](https://github.com/YunoHost-Apps/transmission_ynh) is installed, the downloaded media will be available in dlna.
+If [Transmission](https://github.com/YunoHost-Apps/transmission_ynh) is installed, the downloaded media will be available in DLNA.

 ### How to view and play media files shared by MiniDLNA?
 To view and play media files, all you need is a compatible client DLNA/UPNP.